List of One Life to Live characters introduced in the 1980s: Character history

 Larry Wolek tries to talk Viki out of attending her high school reunion in 1988; it is soon revealed that Viki had left school and had a baby — delivered by Larry.
 Viki's father Victor had sent her to a hypnotist, who had wiped away all memories of the experience.
 Viki is determined to find her daughter; meeting Roger Gordon ultimately brings Viki's memories flooding back in 1989.
 Roger and Viki had fallen in love, but his apparent death had shocked Viki into reverting into Niki Smith; Niki had been in control during the pregnancy, with Viki re-emerging briefly during childbirth.
 One of Roger's daughters is Viki's child; unfortunately, it is not sweet family friend Sarah, but her self-absorbed sister Megan Gordon — despised by Viki since Megan's appearance in Llanview in 1988.
 Megan, a soap opera star and major diva, has a passionate romance with Max Holden and feuds with rival actress Summer Skye while working on Bo Buchanan's soap Fraternity Row.
 Later, Megan softens towards Viki and develops a close relationship with her mother, then settles down with dashing international man of mystery Jake Harrison, her true love.
-But love can't save Megan from the ravages of lupus, which takes her life on February 7, 1992.
+But love cannot save Megan from the ravages of lupus, which takes her life on February 7, 1992.
 Surrounded by friends and family, Megan dies in Jake's arms, and later appears as a blithe spirit to help Jake and her loved ones through troubled times.

 Megan appears as a vision to her sister Jessica Buchanan in 1999 when she miscarries her baby, Megan Buchanan, who is named after her.
 Megan makes a spiritual visitation to Viki in 2004, and helps her mother cope with the loss of her husband Ben Davidson.
 In 2008, when Victoria goes to Heaven again after a car crash, her granddaughter Megan reveals that she works with her aunt Megan, who is currently absent due to being at a network meeting.
 On January 9, 2012, Megan appears to Viki during her third trip to Heaven.
 This time Megan tries to guide and convince her mother to cross over into the afterlife, after Viki continually comments how she is so tired.
 However, as Viki and Megan approach Heaven's gates, Clint goes running up from Hell, declares his love for her and states how they have conquered the odds before, and that can do so again.
 Clint's words prove stronger than Megan's as Viki ultimately chooses to give life another chance with Clint and is revived by paramedics, as Megan smiles on happily.

 Sarah Gordon

 Sarah Gordon Buchanan is a fictional character on the ABC Daytime soap opera, One Life to Live.
-The role was originated by actress Jensen Buchanan in 1987, a role she played until 1990.
+The role was originated by actress Jensen Buchanan in 1987, a role she played until September 24, 1990.
+Buchanan made a voiceover appearance on October 22, 1990, when the character was presumed dead.
 Grace Phillips stepped into the role in 1991, playing the character through 1993.